Largest Transactions Closed

 It should also be noted, occasionally public company multiples are used for private companies without any adjustments.
 Again, the size of these companies is probably not comparable, and the liquidity of the publicly traded stock provides an increase in value as well.

-Emotional Capital - This is the value comprised of all the softer assets an owner has invested in his company: sacrificing weekends and evenings to develop the business instead of enjoying the company of family and friends, going the extra mile to save or develop an account, consistently forging better procedures, always stretching one more hour out of the day and one more day out of the week – the business of creating a business.
+This is the value comprised of all the softer assets an owner has invested in his company: sacrificing weekends and evenings to develop the business instead of enjoying the company of family and friends, going the extra mile to save or develop an account, consistently forging better procedures, always stretching one more hour out of the day and one more day out of the week – the business of creating a business.
 While most buyers appreciate this investment, paying more for this emotional capital does not happen.

-Valuation without methodology - Occasionally an arbitrary number is chosen when business owners value their company.
+Occasionally an arbitrary number is chosen when business owners value their company.
 There is no methodology used in this scenario and the number chosen can skew in either direction.
 An arbitrarily high number, which is often the norm, sets an unrealistic value that is unlikely to be met and will ultimately lead to opportunities missed.
 An arbitrarily low number is periodically, but not often, selected and this also leads to an adverse outcome: leaving money on the table.
 Business owners usually go through the sale process only once, and not maximizing their value could have financial ramifications in the future.

-Desire for a certain income to meet lifestyle demands post sale - The amount of annual cash flow a business owner requires to maintain his or her current lifestyle is often used as a metric to value their business.
+The amount of annual cash flow a business owner requires to maintain his or her current lifestyle is often used as a metric to value their business.
 While it is prudent to understand your retirement requirements, this amount should not be used to determine a companies’ value.

 Overcome the Valuation Gap